CloudIOInc/statex/website/docs/introduction/getting-started.md

 > `npx` is a package runner tool that comes with npm 5.2+ and higher.

-For more ways to install Create React App, see the [official documentation](https://github.com/facebook/create-react-app#creating-an-app).
+For more ways to install Create React App, see the <a href="https://github.com/facebook/create-react-app#creating-an-app" target="_blank">official documentation</a>.

 ## Installation